Birational rigidity of orbifold degree 2 del Pezzo fibrations: Abstract

 \section{Abstract}

-Del Pezzo fibrations form a class of possible outputs of the minimal model program.
-It is known that del Pezzo fibrations of degrees $1,2,3$ over the projective line with smooth total space satisfying the $K^2$-condition are birationally rigid: their Mori fibre space structure is unique.
+Varieties fibered into del Pezzo surfaces form a class of possible outputs of the minimal model program.
+It is known that del Pezzo fibrations of degrees $1$ and $2$ over the projective line with smooth total space satisfying the so-called $K^2$-condition are birationally rigid: their Mori fibre space structure is unique.
 This implies that they are not birational to any Fano varieties, conic bundles or other del Pezzo fibrations.
 In particular, they are irrational.
-The families of del Pezzo fibrations with smooth total space of degrees $2$ are rather special, as for ``most'' families a general del Pezzo fibration has the simplest orbifold singularities.
+The families of del Pezzo fibrations with smooth total space of degree $2$ are rather special, as for ``most'' families a general del Pezzo fibration has the simplest orbifold singularities.
 We prove that orbifold del Pezzo fibrations of degree $2$ over the projective line satisfying explicit generality conditions as well as a generalised $K^2$-condition are birationally rigid.